-Joint pain isn’t the only problem for patients with JRA.
+Joint pain may not be the only problem for patients with JRA.
 Many children experience rashes and fevers, usually occurring at the same time.
 This is called systemic JRA.
 Over time, this condition can cause nodes to appear around joints, and even near the child’s neck.

 JRA may develop in any, or all, of the above methods.
 In some rare cases, patients will have joint problems throughout their body, and experience organ damage due to high inflammation.

-Many children experience symptoms for months, or even years, and then go through a remission — side effects will disappear completely, only to return months later.
+Many children experience symptoms for months or even years, and then go through remission, side effects may disappear completely, only to return months later.